• Skip to primary navigation

 Are you familiar with the typical Mexican Stereotypes?

-There are the two extremes of Mexico.
-The lazy and the violent.
-The country might be perceived as having thousands of lazing Mexicans, with bellies full of tacos, melting in the sunshine.
+Okay!
+So the country might be perceived as having thousands of lazing Mexicans, with bellies full of tacos, melting in the sunshine.

 Mexican Stereotypes